ecradaza/ecradaza.github.io/index.md

 | JavaScript | 80% |
 | Java | 75% |
 | Python | 80% |

+### Languages
+- Visayan – native language
+-	Filipino – native language
+-	English – speak, read, and write fluently

+#### Others
+- Graphic design skills in using Adobe Photoshop, Adobe Illustrator, and Inkscape
+-	Good communication skills
+-	Able to work in multiple projects at the same time
+-	Open to learning new skills

 ### I have been Passionate about coding ever since Highschool